Spectral analysis of high-dimensional spot volatility matrix with applications: Setup and assumptions

-if the processes of $b$ and $\sigma$ are stochastic and independent of the Brownian motion $B$, then $\Delta_i^n X \sim MN(\int_{(i-1)/n}^{i/n} b_sds, \int_{(i-1)/n}^{i/n} c_sds)$, where $MN$ stands for mixed normal distribution.
-Since $b$ and $c$ can be both autocorrelated at different time points and time-varying, $\Delta_i^n X$ with $i=1,...,n$ are neither independent nor identically distributed.
-In random matrix theory, the spectral properties of the sample covariance matrix have been well-understood by using the independent and identically distributed data under the large dimensional regime when the data dimension and the sample size increase to infinity at the same rate (\cite{B2010}).
-In this paper, we are interested in exploring the spectral properties of the realized spot volatility matrix estimator and exploiting their possible applications, when the dimension $p$ and the sample size $n$ tend to infinity at the same rate.
+where $MN$ stands for mixed normal distribution.
+Since $b$ and $c$ can be both autocorrelated and time-varying, $\Delta_i^n X$'s are not independent.
+In random matrix theory, the spectral properties of the sample covariance matrix have been established by using $i.i.d.$ data under the large dimensional regime (\cite{B2010}).
+In this paper, we are interested in extending the theory to the study of spot volatility matrix based on similar technique called Stieltjes transform.
+Another possible alternative method to solve this problem is to treat the spot volatility matrix estimator \eqref{spotvolest} as matrix-valued realization of $X$ driven by the stochastic differential equation \eqref{model} and investigate its spectral properties as in \cite{MP2022}, \cite{SYY2020}, \cite{SYY2021}, \cite{SYY2022} and references therein.
+The details remain to be explored. }